Superannuation

 Former employees

-Former State public sector employees who are members of a GESB superannuation scheme, can have their employer contributions paid into a GESB Super account.
-If you have a West State Super, Gold State Super or Retirement Income account, a new GESB Super account will be opened for you if a non-government employer contribution is received on your behalf.
+If you are a former State public sector employee and a member of a GESB scheme, you can continue to receive employer contributions into a GESB Super account.
+If you have a West State Super, Gold State Super or Retirement Income account, a new GESB Super account will automatically be opened for you if a non-government employer makes a contribution on your behalf.
+Find out more about staying with GESB.

-In most cases, you can use myGov to consolidate your super into one account.
+In most cases, you can also use myGov to consolidate your super into a single account.

 Before consolidating your super accounts, first consider the potential impacts of consolidation and other factors including:

-• administration and investment fees on your overall super
+• the administration and investment fees on your overall super

-• fees or taxes that may be payable from your member balance to leave a scheme
+• any transaction costs or taxes that may be payable from your member balance to leave a super fund

-Please note, most former State public sector employees who have a preserved Gold State Super benefit cannot access or rollover their benefit until they have reached preservation age and have ceased working for the State Government.
+Most former State public sector employees who have a preserved Gold State Super benefit cannot access or rollover their benefit until they reach age 55 and no longer work for the State Government or meet other specific criteria.

-If you are unsure what to do, either contact your super fund or seek independent professional advice.
+If you are unsure whether consolidating your super is right for you, either contact your super fund or seek independent professional advice.

 Employers